RidgeGate Parkway station

 RidgeGate Parkway station is a light rail station in Lone Tree, Colorado, part of the Regional Transportation District (RTD) system in the Denver metropolitan area.
-It is the terminus of two lines: the E Line to Union Station and the R Line to Aurora.
-However, the R Line currently terminates at Lincoln station due to low ridership in this area of Lone Tree which is still under construction and amid generally lower ridership due to the impact of the COVID-19 pandemic on public transport.
+It is the terminus of the E Line to Union Station.
+It was also formerly served by the R Line to Aurora, but the R Line currently terminates at Lincoln station due to low ridership in this area of Lone Tree which is still under construction and amid generally lower ridership due to the impact of the COVID-19 pandemic on public transport.